eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Unions are a special kind of structures where only one of the members is active at the same time.
-To control these members, users must set the discriminator type that is going to be used to select the current member calling the `CreateUnionType` method.
+To control these members, users must set the :class:`discriminator` type that is going to be used to select the current member calling the ``CreateUnionType`` method.
-After the creation of the Dynamic Type, every member that is going to be added needs at least one UnionCaseIndex to set how it is going to be selected and optionally if it is the default value of the union.
+After the creation of the Dynamic Type, every member that is going to be added needs at least one ``UnionCaseIndex`` to set how it is going to be selected and optionally if it is the default value of the union.

 .. code-block:: c++